 Kopi tiam and cafes

-Aside from the traditional, hipster cafes have popped up as well.
-Sometimes with oddly inspiring signage – and sometimes with devastatingly cheeky ones.
+Aside from the traditional kopi tiam (Chinese coffee houses), hipster cafes have popped up as well.
+They sometimes with oddly inspiring signage – and sometimes with devastatingly cheeky ones.

 Chew clan jetty